World Virus Deaths Top 800,000 As Nations Ramp Up Measures - UrduPoint

 The Americas have borne the brunt of the virus in health terms, accounting for more than half of the world's fatalities.

-"We lead the world in deaths," Joe Biden said while accepting the Democratic nomination for the US presidential election on Thursday.
+"We lead the world in deaths," Joe Biden said Thursday while accepting the nomination to be the Democratic party's candidate in the US presidential election.
+The country has seen 176,332 deaths out of 5.7 million infections.

 He said he would implement a national plan to fight the pandemic on his first day in office if elected in November.

-New daily US cases have been dropping sharply for weeks -- but experts are unsure if Americans will have the discipline to bring the epidemic under control.
+New daily US cases have been trending down for weeks -- but experts are unsure if Americans will have the discipline to bring the epidemic under control.

 Latin American countries are counting the wider costs of the pandemic -- the region is not only suffering the most deaths, but also an expansion of criminal activity and rising poverty.